Elizabeth Proctor: Trial aftermath

 Though Elizabeth was free, the ordeal was not over for her.
 As she had been convicted, in the eyes of the law she was a dead person, separated from society.
 Although the law stated that possessions would be seized when someone was convicted, the Proctors' possessions were confiscated long before their trials.
 Elizabeth could not claim any of John's property.
 She could not regain her dowry, because legally, she no longer existed.
 Elizabeth petitioned the General Court for reversal of attainder to restore her legal rights.
 No action was taken by the government for seven years, although it was already widely accepted that innocent people had been wrongly convicted.

 In June 1696 Elizabeth filed an appeal to contest her husband's will.
 She testified in court that in that "sad time of darkness before my said husband was executed it is evident somebody had contrived a will and brought it to him to sign, wherein his whole estate is disposed of".
 The will had already been granted probate and assets distributed and she stated that her step-children "will not suffer me to have one penny of the estate, neither upon the account of my husband's contract with me before marriage nor yet upon the account of the dower which, as I humbly conceive, doth belong or ought to belong to me by law, for they say that I am dead in the law".

 On April 19, 1697, the probate court ordered Elizabeth's step-children to return to her the dowry as she was "now restored to benefit of law".

+The public demanded that the courts apologize, and a written apology was issued on March 18, 1702.
+On March 2, 1703, 21 spouses and children of those condemned, as well as three women who were convicted but not executed, including Elizabeth, filed petitions before any action was taken on Elizabeth's appeal for reversal of attainder.
+They requested that "something may be publicly done to take off infamy from the names".
+Two more petitions were filed in June 1703.
+These included requests from eleven ministers to reconsider the convictions and restore the good names of the citizens.